zhreshold/GTC2020-AutoGluonCV/README.md

 The notebook takes less than 10 minute to start, once it's online, we can click on `Open Jupyter` and direct to the notebooks.

 ![jupyter](sagemaker/jupyter.png)

+# Delete notebook instance
+You can stop and delete the SageMaker notebook instance to avoid bills for the running instance.